MaheshkumarSundaram/EBI_Task/README.md

 ### Input Format

-Input for the python script is ```sequence_region_name:start..end:strand(optional)``` Here, arguments - "Sequence Region Name, Start Position and End Position" are mandatory whereas "Strand" is optional For example,
+Input for the python script is ```sequence_region_name:start..end:strand(optional)```.

+Here, arguments - "Sequence Region Name, Start Position and End Position" are mandatory whereas "Strand" is optional.

+For example,
 ```X:1000000..1000100:1``` or ```X:1000000..1000100```